 SSAR Victor Hutchison Student Poster Award Winners for 2018 Announced

 The SSAR student poster awards honor Victor Hutchison for his extensive contributions to herpetology and the development of future herpetologists.
-The sixth annual SSAR Victor Hutchison Student Poster Awards were presented at the 60th Annual Meeting of the SSAR and the Joint Meeting of Ichthyology and Herpetology in New Orleans, Louisiana, 6-10 July 2016.
-This year there were 53 poster submissions, our highest number of submissions so far.
-In recognition of outstanding student poster presentations at the annual meeting, a single award was given in each of the following categories: Evolution, Genetics, & Systematics (3 eligible presentations), Ecology, Natural History, Distribution, & Behavior (23 presentations), Physiology & Morphology (9 presentations), and Conservation & Management (12 presentations).
+The seventh annual SSAR Victor Hutchison Student Poster Awards were presented at the Joint Meeting of Ichthyology and Herpetology in Austin, Texas, 12-16 July 2017.
+This year there were 34 eligible poster submissions.
+In recognition of outstanding student poster presentations at the annual meeting, a single award was given in each of the following categories: Evolution, Genetics, & Systematics (5 presentations); Conservation & Management (6 presentations); and Ecology, Natural History, Distribution, & Behavior (15 presentations), Physiology & Morphology (7 presentations), and Conservation & Management (6 presentations).
 All awardees received a check for US $200 and a book from the Taylor & Francis Group of CRC Press.

 Award Information and Guidelines

 The SSAR Victor Hutchison Student Poster Award provides recognition for the best student posters presented at the annual meeting of the SSAR.
 To be eligible, the presented poster must be the result of research conducted by the individual making the presentation.
 The research must have been conducted while the student was enrolled in either an undergraduate or graduate degree program.
 Students entering the competition must be members of SSAR.
 The presentations will be judged by the SSAR student prize committee.
 One Victor Hutchison Student Poster Award of U.S. $200 (plus a book gift from CRC Press) may be given in each of the following four categories:

 1) Evolution, Genetics, & Systematics

 2) Ecology & Behavior